davidwebca/craft-routes-api/README.md

-# graphql-routes
+# routes-api

 Adds a controller to generate a routes config file.

-The controller is available at `/actions/graphql-routes/routes/get`.
+The generated endpoint is `/actions/routes-api/routes/get`.

 ## Requirements